Certified randomness in tight space: Implementation of the protocol and experimental results

+The measured coincidence rate is about $\SI{14200( 600)}{\per\second}$.
+Considering the thermalization waiting time of 250 ms after each measurement context switch, the expected protocol rounds processing rate from the measured coincidence rate is around $\SI{8300\pm 300}{\per\second}$, which is close to the measured rate of $\SI{7300}{\per\second}$.
+The disparity indicates an opportunity for improvement in the programming implementation of the randomness generation protocol.

-A drift of the order of 0.25 mrad/h is observed for $\phi^A$ and $\phi^B$, due to polarisation shifts in the fibers going to the polarisation-sensitive single photon detectors.
-To compensate this effect, the voltages used to implement the corresponding phases for each measurement context with the heating resistors are calibrated at the beginning of the protocol and then after every 6 hours of operation (see Appendix \ref{app:ExpContexts}).
+The polarisation of photons reaching the polarisation-sensitive detectors exhibits temporal fluctuations, leading to asymmetric count rate variations on Alice's and Bob's pair of detectors.
+This causes a drift on the order of 0.25 mrad/h on the measured phases $\phi^A$ and $\phi^B$ of Alice's and Bob's interferometer.
+To compensate this effect and additional phase errors, the voltages used to implement the corresponding phases for each measurement context with the heating resistors are calibrated at the beginning of the protocol and then after every 6 hours of operation (see Appendix~\hyperref[app:calibration]{F}).
 As a result, all phases stayed confined within an interval of 3 mrad around the target phases during an almost 100 hour-long run.

 Before data acquisition we measured a violation of the CHSH inequality $I_\text{CHSH}=2.68$, which we used to fix the optimal parameters for the protocol.
 The total number of rounds $N=2.4\times 10^9$ was determined by the desired duration of the acquisition together with the expected rate.
-We optimised the test probability $q$ (cf.\ Fig.\ref{subfig:chip_scheme}) to maximise the min-entropy bound given by Eq.~\eqref{eq:BoundMain} and fixed $q=\SI{1.34e-4}{}$.
+We optimised the test probability $q$ (cf. Fig. \ref{fig:flowchart}) to maximise the min-entropy bound given by Eq.~\eqref{eq:BoundMain} and fixed $q=\SI{1.34e-4}{}$.
 As a result, the number of test rounds carried out to construct the behaviour of our device and estimate the CHSH violation is $3.2\times 10^5$.
-During the acquisition, thanks to a dedicated experimental protocol that ensured that the source properties and measurement bases remained stable (see Appendix \ref{app:ExpContexts}), we obtained $I_{\text{CHSH}}=2.685$ on the test rounds (or $S_{\text{CHSH}}=0.8356$ in the CHSH game picture) and $\SF_3(e)= 0.005$.
+We obtained $I_{\text{CHSH}}=2.685$ on the test rounds (or $S_{\text{CHSH}}=0.8356$ in the CHSH game picture) and $\SF_3(e)= 0.005$.
+In Fig.~\ref{fig:run}, we present a few key figures recorded during the acquisition, showcasing the stability and precision of our setup.
 According to Eq.~\eqref{eq:BoundMain}, these values certify that the $\delta$-smooth min-entropy $H^{\delta}_{\textrm{min}}(\mathbf{AB}|\mathbf{XY},E)$ of the obtained sequence of results $\mathbf{AB}$, conditioned on the sequence of input measurement choices $\mathbf{XY}$ and the quantum side information held by any potential eavesdropper $E$, is at least